PatKeenan/wednesdays/apps/web-landing/_blog/fun-golf-games/hazard-hero.md

 [Sign Up for the Wednesdays Golf App Waiting List](#subscribe)

 Remember, great golfers don't fear hazards – they conquer them.
 With Hazard Hero and the Wednesdays Golf App, you'll be well on your way to becoming a true master of the course.
-Stay tuned for more updates on exciting games and features coming your way in fall 2025!
+Stay tuned for more updates on exciting games and features coming your way in spring 2025!